English Dutch French German Italian Portuguese Russian Spanish

 Language-aware lessons support all students, especially Multilingual Learners who are still developing in English, access primary-source rich learning.

-Document Based Question (DBQ) Access for Multilingual Learners.
-Materials will be freely available and adaptable, with teaching examples and step-by-step instructions for scaffolding for early-proficient and later-proficient multilingual learners.
+Through the Massachusetts Council for the Social Studies (MCSS) DBQ project site, access resources that are freely available and adaptable, with teaching examples and step-by-step instructions for scaffolding for early-proficient and later-proficient multilingual learners.
 An open source lesson is analyzed step-by-step to show teachers how to adapt DBQ-type lessons to fully include English newcomers at all levels of proficiency.

-Massachusetts Council for the Social Studies, funded by a grant from the Teaching with Primary Sources (TPS) program of the Library of Congress, has collaborated with the Collaborative for Educational Services and other organizations to increase multilingual learner access to the social studies.
-Read the project announcement post.
+The MCSS, funded by a Library of Congress Teaching with Primary Sources (TPS) grant (2021-2024). collaborated with Emerging America and other organizations to increase multilingual learner access to the social studies.

-Suggested citation for language-aware lessons linked below: Audet, A. and Noyes, A. (2022).
+Suggested citation for language-aware lessons below: Audet, A. and Noyes, A. (2022).
 Suggested citation for ESL lessons linked below: Audet, A. and LaFrance, J. (2023).
 Title for all citations: Primary source lessons demonstrating practical applications of WIDA 2020 principles and resources for elementary, middle school, and high school social studies teaching.
 Extending the reach of primary sources: English Learner Collaborations project of the Massachusetts Council for the Social Studies. http://www.emergingamerica.org/english-learner-collaborations

 Newspaper advertisement from 1767 with woodcut of sailing ship advertising goods for sale